Photonic quantum information processing using the frequency continuous-variable of single photons: Frequency-based quantum information processing

 Such an operation performs a $\pi/4$ rotation of the joint spectral amplitude of two single photons, leading them to frequency entanglement if the initial joint spectral amplitude was separable (see Fig.~\ref{fbsss}).
 Besides, each input and output modes ($a,b$) are occupied by one and only one single photon.
 Akin to the beam-splitter in the quadrature domain (see Table~\ref{inte}), this is a Gaussian operation for the frequency continuous variable \cite{fabre:tel-03191301,Descamps_2023}.
-A similar operation has been achieved experimentally by using a quantum dot embedded into a waveguide where the efficiency of one process is of 99\% \cite{Le_Jeannic_2022} (see also \cite{PRXQuantum.4.030326} for further theoretical study).
+The NLFBS has not yet been achieved experimentally, as this is an operation whose Hamiltonian is quartic in bosonic operators.
+Nevertheless, an operation that leads to the same frequency entangled output has been achieved experimentally by using a quantum dot embedded into a waveguide where the efficiency of one process is of 99\% \cite{Le_Jeannic_2022} (see also \cite{PRXQuantum.4.030326} for further theoretical study).
+In these studies, instead of performing the full rotation of the joint spectral amplitude of the two photons, the initial photon pairs interact with the quantum dot, that leads to a final joint spectral amplitude that is frequency-carved along the antidiagonal (as in Fig.~\ref{fbsss}), with the output photon pair being entangled in frequency.

 Note that \cite{jones_photon_2006,imany_frequency-domain_2018} define a different beam-splitter in frequency, where the two spatial modes of the standard beam-splitter are now two frequency modes.
 We also emphasize that the non-linear frequency beam-splitter considered in this work is not a frequency-dependent beam-splitter \cite{makarov_quantum_2021,makarov_theory_2022}, since such a device acts on the quadrature as a standard beam-splitter but with frequency-dependent reflection coefficient.